JLienqueo/Angular_Food_-Request_Project/README.md

-📱 Angular WhatsApp Food Request Project
+📱 TS Food Request Project

-This is a small Angular project that demonstrates how to use a library within Angular to call another library or service.
+This is a small TypeScript project that demonstrates how to use a library in Angular, TS to call another library or service.
 The main purpose is to share a mobile number via WhatsApp to place a food service request.
 ✅ Features

     Built with Angular